 “Always easily distracted, and easily led” was the general comment found on my teachers school report card.
-In short, I was an annoying little [email protected]*k at school.
+In short, I was an annoying little pr@*k at school.
 Except for one hour a week.

 Art Class was my release valve.
 It let my mind wander and I found myself telling visual stories as a way of communicating thoughts.
 My art was soon getting recognised by my art teacher and others, which spurred me on.